IELTS Speaking Samples and Answers

 Q. Do you think that there will be any major changes in your field of study over the next few years?

-A. Yes, the subject Computer Science by its nature changes over time.
-Since this is a pure technology-based subject unlike other subjects like History, Mathematics, Arts etc. changes are very obvious.
+A. Yes, the subject - 'Computer Science', by its own nature changes over time.
+Since this is a pure technology-based subject, unlike other traditional subjects, changes are very obvious.
 Programming languages and computer hardware are ever changing from the very beginning and many changed would occur in my field of study.

 Q. How do you think an overseas degree will improve your professional skills?

 A. I am planning to have an overseas degree mainly because of the finest quality and facilities this university can offer in my area of study.
-The overseas degree would actually ensure a better study environment and learning opportunity for me.
-Thus I would be able to learn better and have better skills to pursue a better career.
+The overseas degree would actually ensure a better study environment and superior learning opportunity for me.
+Thus I would be able to learn more and have better skills to pursue a better career.